 When you wish to take the relationship slowly, you might not be meeting your partner every day.
 In such a situation, there is a possibility of feeling insecure.
 It may lead to possessive and controlling behavior.
 Such behavior could be harmful for any relationship.

 In a healthy relationship, it is essential to respect each other’s boundaries.
-Every partner needs breathing space and time to do their stuff.
+Every partner needs breathing space and time to do other things.
 If you try to control your partner’s life and interfere in every aspect, it might suffocate them.

 14. Avoid revealing everything about yourself too soon

-Revealing everything about your life at the beginning could be counterintuitive when you are trying to take a relationship slow.
+Revealing everything about your life at the beginning could be counterproductive when you are trying to take a relationship slow.
 It would even take the mystery and anticipation out from your bond.
-Sharing crucial information about your personal life might also make you vulnerable in front of your partner.
+Sharing crucial information about your personal life might also make you vulnerable in front of your partner too soon.

 So, do not put all your cards on the table as soon as you enter the relationship.
-It is okay to share your interests and hobbies, but don’t reveal too much information from your personal life.
+Instead, give yourself enough time to determine if your partner is trustworthy and has your best interest at heart before divulging too much personal information.

 15. Wait before you move in